jakibaki/whatsappSelenium/README.md

 to start the bot. (you need chromedriver in your PATH)

 You can edit the messageHandler method to do whatever you want.

+This was tested on Debian sid and macOS 10.12.4 but there is nothing preventing it from running on Windows with a few changes

+## Debian

+    sudo apt install git python3-pip python3-selenium xvfb chromium